 In medicine, we have technology and modern advancements to help us relieve suffering.
 Part of my work, apart from hospital medicine or obstetrics, is to care for people as their primary care physician in clinic.
 I see some patients monthly, coaching them through their diabetes, hypertension, weight loss, etc. But I also help them through grief and loss, being homeless, being lonely and depressed.
 Medicines and therapy can help people through these psychosocial pains, but the more people I see, the more I learn people yearn for something deep in their hearts: they want meaning, purpose, and community.

 I think it takes humility for a doctor to realize what medicine can and cannot do.
-My wife is a physician as well (pulmonologist and critical care doctor) and as we learn more about the world, what place we have in it, and how God will use us for his glory— we pray that our medicine and our marriage center on Christ’s love and servant’s heart.
+My wife is a physician as well (pulmonologist and critical care doctor) and as we learn more about the world, what place we have in it, and how God will use us for his glory— we pray that our medicine and our marriage center more and more on Christ’s love and servant’s heart.

 - More Baybayin Calligraphy – For more Filipino calligraphy, see my other works